digitallawyer/USA/README.md

-USA
+USA Legal Repository
 ===

-United States of America
+[LawGives](www.lawgives.com) legal repository for the United States of America.